Postdoctoral Fellow | C.R. Wiley Instructor of Mathematics at the University of Utah

 “Mathematics knows no races or geographic boundaries; for mathematics, the cultural world is one country.” - David Hilbert.

-I am a 6th-year Math Ph.D. student (with specialization in applied mathematics) studying at UCLA under the advisement of Dr. Andrea Bertozzi.
-My research interest is modeling, analysis, and numerical analysis of Partial Differential Equation inspired by physics and engineering.
-Prior to my current position at UCLA, I completed a Master's degree in Math from UCLA math and B.S in Mathematics from UC, Irvine.
+I am a Postdoctoral Fellow and C.R.
+Wiley Instructor of Mathematics at the University of Utah.
+I completed my Ph.D. in Mathematics at the University of California, Los Angeles (UCLA) in 2023 under the guidance of Dr. Andrea Bertozzi.
+My research interests lie in modeling, analysis, and numerical analysis of Partial Differential Equations arising in physics and engineering problems.
+Prior to my Ph.D., I completed a Master's degree in Math from UCLA and B.S in Math from the University of California, Irvine.

 My name is pronounced as "Buoyant" with "t" silenced.
 It works perfectly because, for my Ph.D. thesis, I created numerical methods for fluid mechanics problems!